EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-shell.md

 {: .output}

 As shown above, we have opened a shell in a new container started from the `hello-world.sif` image.
 Note that the shell prompt has changed to show we are now within the Singularity container.

-> ## Discussion: Running a shell inside a Singularity container
->
-> Q: What do you notice about the output of the above commands entered within the Singularity container shell?
->
-> Q: Does this differ from what you might see within a Docker container?
-{: .discussion}

 Use the `exit` command to exit from the container shell.